Ynlsen/DeFiPokemonCardTrading/README.md

 The Pokemon Card Trading dApp consists of:

 1. **Smart Contracts**: ERC-721 token and marketplace contracts built with Solidity.
-2. **Frontend Application**: React-based UI built with Vite and Tailwind CSS.
+2. **Frontend Application**: UI built with React, Vite, and Tailwind CSS.
 3. **Integration Layer**: ethers.js for blockchain communication.
 4. **External Data**: Pokemon data from PokeAPI.